-A good Costa Rican coffee, typically of the coffee plant varietal Caturra (Coffea arabica var. caturra) and sometimes Catuai, has a great body, often full, and a rich, robust flavor and crisp acidity.
+A highly rated Costa Rican coffee, typically of the coffee plant varietal Caturra (Coffea arabica var. caturra) and sometimes Catuai, has a great body, often full, and a rich, robust flavor and crisp acidity.

-Growing Altitude: 1200 - 1800 meters above seal level
+- Growing Altitude: 1200 - 1800 meters above sea level

-Acidity: Lively, Bright
+- Acidity: Lively, Bright

-Costa Rican coffees are generally believe to have some of the best coffee flavor profiles in south/central America, with high grown altitudes and a pleasant acidity.
-Its defining flavor profile includes a brown-sugary sweetness, citrusy notes and apricot-like fruity flavors.
+Costa Rican coffees are generally believe to have some of the best coffee flavor profiles in south/central America, with high grown altitudes and a pleasant acidity, leading to great coffee reviews.

 Costa Rica "Tarrazu" Coffee

 The Tarrazu region produces some of the best Costa Rican coffee around on a consistent basis.
 The capital of San Marcos is around 1,350 meters above sea level but the surrounding mountains go up to 1,700 meters, allowing for very high altitudes and the development of the very best coffees.

 San Marcos de Tarrazu in particular is known to produce a distinguished coffee.
 La Minita Coffee Farm in Tarrazu is known for its highly rated arabica coffees.

 One of Costa Rica's best coffee's is Costa Rica Monte Crisol, grown in the country's West Central Valley.
 Monte Crisol coffee is known for its sweetness, silky body, and fruity brightness.
 The brewed coffee also exhibits topnotes of blueberry and has a buttery finish.